Untamed Assembly Backstage of Utopia

 MAREUNROL’S

-In 2009, they received both Grand Prix, the two highest prizes at the 24th international fashion and photography festival Hyères and in 2016, they were among ten European nominees for the prestigious International Woolmark Prize.
-MAREUNROL’S made history as the first-ever Latvian brand to be included in the official programme of Paris Fashion Week, and their garments and artworks are in the archive collection of the Latvian National Museum of Art, as well as numerous private collections, including the VV Foundation.
+Their work has been exhibited at art venues such as the Contemporary art centre KIM?, La Gaîté Lyrique, Casino Luxembourg, and Riga Contemporary Art Space, among others, and has been featured in many international press publications as well as fashion and design books and catalogues In 2009, they received both Grand Prix, the two highest prizes at the 24th international fashion and photography festival Hyères and in 2016 they were among only ten European nominees for the prestigious International Woolmark prize.
+MAREUNROL’S was the first Latvian brand to be included in the official programme of Paris Fashion Week.
+Costumes, design works and artworks by MAREUNROL’S are included in the collections of the Latvian National Museum of Art and VV Foundation, as well as in many private collections around the world.

 Bruno Birmanis